Abhishekranjan28/Asset-Management-system-Ditto/application/ReadMe.md

 You should see a JSON response.

 Default login:
-Username	Password
+Username:	ditto
-ditto	ditto
+Password:ditto
-devops	foobar
+devops:	foobar